neonfuze/neonfuze.github.io/README.md

 September 7, 2024 - Updated html file and the website is currently down.
 Will be getting it up within 24-48 hours.

+September 14, 2024 - In the midst of fixing the projects section accordingly.

 inspiration:
 https://www.linkedin.com/in/midudev/